-6. In exercising the flexibility in the use of resources, schools should consider carefully the interests of both students and staff.
+6. In exercising the flexibility in the use of resources, schools are required to consider carefully the interests of both students and staff.
 Schools should have sound financial planning and good budgeting in utilising government funding.
 While schools may retain up to 12 month's provision under the EOEBG, they are not expected to keep too much surplus without specific purposes.
-Schools are reminded to deploy their resources in a cost-effective and timely manner to meet the needs of students and various policy They should ensure that the expenditures incurred are reasonable and priorities. necessary for educational purposes.
+Schools are reminded to deploy their resources in a cost-effective and timely manner to meet the needs of students and various policy priorities.
+They should ensure that the expenditures incurred are reasonable and necessary for educational purposes.
 Schools must not use the provision to procure services or materials merely to drill students for assessments.
 Expenditures on celebration, entertainment, flower baskets, fruit baskets wreaths and all other similar items for ceremonial activities or tributes to other schools are kept to the absolute minimum.
-In addition, schools should ensure that any recurrent consequences arising from exercising funding flexibility will be absorbed within the EOEBG or met by schools' own funds.
+When procuring furniture and equipment items, schools should observe the principles of prudence and propriety in the management of resources and have proper checks and balances to safeguard the use of funds in view of their future development.
+In addition, schools must ensure that any recurrent consequences arising from exercising funding flexibility will be absorbed within the EOEBG or met by schools' own funds.

-7. In utilising the funding flexibility of the EOEBG, schools are requested to take notice of the following:
+- 7. In utilising the funding flexibility of the EOEBG, schools are requested to take notice of the following: - a.

-- a.
 Schools should ensure that the total spending should be kept within the amount of provision and avoid deficits as far as possible.
-Any deficits arising should be borne by school own funds. - b.
+Any deficits arising should be borne by school's own funds. - b.
 Subsidy will continue to be provided for Provident Fund/MPF contributions in respect of janitors, clerical and other supporting staff employed within the provision allocated for the school-specific Administration Grant/Revised Administration Grant - c.
 Surplus under the EOEBG can be used to top up no more than: - i.
-50% of recurrent cost arising from government-funded projects e.g. maintenance fee for computers bought with the Quality Education Fund; and - ii.
+50% of recurrent cost arising from government-funded projects e.g. maintenance fee for computers bought with the Quality Education Fund; and ii.
 25% of recurrent cost arising from furniture and equipment and other facilities or educational service acquired through private donations or other fund-raising schemes e.g. expenses on toner for printers from private donations.

-In this connection, schools should establish proper procedures, objective criteria and clear approving authority for transferring the surplus out of the EOEBG.
+In this connection, schools are required to establish proper procedures, objective criteria and clear approving authority for transferring the surplus out of the EOEBG.

-8. If schools deploy the school specific grants such as CEG or Administration Grant/Revised Administration Grant or provision of baseline reference under the EOEBG to employ staff, they should set aside part of these grants/provision of baseline reference for the payment of Severance Payment/Long Service Payment1 as outstanding commitment.
+- 8. If schools deploy the school specific grants such as CEG or Administration Grant/Revised Administration Grant or provision of baseline reference under the EOEBG to employ staff, they should set aside part of these grants/provision of baseline reference for the payment of Severance Payment/Long Service Payment as outstanding commitment.
 In case the funds are insufficient to settle the payment, schools may deploy surplus under the EOEBG to cover the deficit.
-Schools should keep a separate ledger for the Severance Payment/Long Service Payment and work out the amount payable to each staff concerned on their cessation of service.

-9. Schools are reminded that non-education related expenditures as listed below are not allowed to be charged to the EOEBG:

-- i. fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, travelling allowance, medical expenses, etc; - ii. entertainment expenses such as lunch/dinner for staff not related to discharge of duties2; - iii. loans to staff or third parties; - iv. administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - v. donations; and - vi. any other items announced via Circular/Circulars Memorandum issued by the EDB from time to time.
+Schools should keep a separate ledger for the Severance Payment/Long Service Payment and work out the amount payable to each staff concerned on their cessation of service. - 9.
+Schools are reminded that non-education related expenditures as listed below are not allowed to be charged to the EOEBG: - i. fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, travelling allowance, medical expenses, etc; - ii. entertainment expenses such as lunch/dinner for staff not related to discharge of duties2; - iii. loans to staff or third parties; - iv. administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body;